 Incoterms are derived from the phrase “International Commercial Terms”, and they are set by the International Chamber of Commerce (ICC) every 10 years.
-The current edition of these rules are from 2010.
+The current edition of these rules is from 2020.

-These terms clearly lay out what the buyer and seller is responsible for when handling, transporting, and delivering goods.
+These terms clearly lay out what the buyer and seller are responsible for when handling, transporting, and delivering goods.

-As an eCommerce seller, you are free to set your own terms on how you will deliver or ship your products to your customers.
+As an eCommerce seller, you are free to set your own terms on delivering or shipping your products to your customers.

 However, Incoterms are beneficial because they are: